ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 instantiating the Privacy Pass protocol.
 In particular, we focus on the security requirements of "unlinkability", and "unforgeability".
-Informally, the notion of unlinkability is required to preserve the anonymity of the Client in the redemption phase of the protocol.
-The notion of unforgeability is to protect against an adversarial Client that may look to subvert the security of the protocol.
+Informally, the notion of unlinkability is required to preserve the anonymity of the client in the redemption phase of the protocol.
+The notion of unforgeability is to protect against an adversarial client that may look to subvert the security of the protocol.

 Both requirements are modelled as typical cryptographic security games,